28 Ways to Enjoy the Beach Near Beaumont (Besides the Obvious)

 Get Your Groove On

 The Stingaree is one of Bolivar Peninsula’s most popular venues for its seafood, sunset views, and live music almost every Friday and Saturday night with performances under the setting sun.
-The Galveston Old Quarter Acoustic Café is another cool spot to hit up with a listening room vibe that offers intimate artist performances.
+Down the road and across the bay, the Galveston Old Quarter Acoustic Café is another cool spot to hit up with a listening room vibe that offers intimate artist performances.

 Rent a Boat